kenahrens/crm-demo/proxymock/instructions.md

 #### Replay/Testing Steps

 **Using Claude Code**:
-1. "Start a proxymock mock server for database using recordings from proxymock/recorded-database-<timestamp> mapping port 15432 to tcp://localhost:5432"
+1. "Start a proxymock mock server for database using recordings from proxymock/recorded-database-<timestamp> mapping port 15432 to tcp://localhost:5432, saving results to proxymock/results/mocked-database-<timestamp>"
-2. "Replay API traffic from proxymock/recorded-database-<timestamp> against http://localhost:8080 and save to proxymock/replayed-<timestamp>"
+2. "Replay API traffic from proxymock/recorded-database-<timestamp> against http://localhost:8080 and save to proxymock/results/replayed-database-<timestamp>"
 3. "Compare recorded traffic with replayed traffic to detect differences"

 **Or via CLI**: